jelimoore/trbodatasvc/README.md

 ## Other tools

 The `util` class offers a few utilities such as `id2ip` and `ip2id` that convert the OTA IP to a radio ID.
 In case you are not familiar, the DMR radio ID gets mapped to an IP address for data transmission over the air.
+These functions let you easily convert between OTA IPs and RIDs.